 Shared hosting provided by services such as Bluehost, GoDaddy, Hostgator and others is less than optimal if you want to have a fast site.
 You do get pretty cheap hosting (starting at $3/mo), but these providers have to cut costs somehow.
-They usually do this by cramming multiple sites on one server which then have to compete for server resources.
+They usually do this by cramming multiple sites on one server which then has to compete for server resources.

 This issue usually manifests in high “time to first byte” (aka TTFB).
 TTFB is the time that a browser has to wait until it can download the first byte from the server.
-Google strongly recommends keeping your TTFB bellow 200ms.
+Google strongly recommends keeping your TTFB under 200ms.

 If your TTFB is higher than 200ms, that’s how you can tell if your server is to slow and you need to switch to a dedicated server or a VPS (virtual private server).

 How to measure your TTFB?!
 You can again use GTmetrix and switch to the timings tab.

 The only way to fix high TTFB would be to switch to a dedicated or managed server.

 Don’t get me wrong, though.
 Shared hosting is great for hobbyists who want to have a website but don’t want to invest more than a couple of dollars.